-Oppose extremism and hate crime, including antisemitism, Islamophobia and other forms of hate.
+Oppose extremism and hate crime, including antisemitism, anti-Muslim hatred and other forms of hate.

 Promote good relations, understanding and cooperation between all of the UK's communities.

 Defend the right to a Jewish way of life, including kosher meat, religious clothing, circumcision, and flexible working to accommodate Shabbat and Holy Day observance.